 → When Renzo Rosso was choosing the name for his new denim company, the world was in the midst of the 1970s oil crisis.
 Diesel was the alternative to the mainstream gasoline, and Rosso's vision was that his jeans would be the alternative to mainstream denim, and the fashion brand Diesel was born.

-Also a true, but overlydistressed, denim fact
+Also a true, but overlydistressed, denim fact.

 "Denim Care, Part 1"

-→ Due to the chemicals used in the indigo dying process, unwashed jeans are more flammable than jeans that have been washed or thoroughly soaked in water.
+→ Due to the chemicals used in the indigo dyeing process, unwashed jeans are more flammable than jeans that have been washed or thoroughly soaked in water.
 It’s recommended that if you are a smoker that you wash your raw denim jeans before wearing them.

 This is a highly flammable fabrication.

 → Putting your jeans in your freezer for 48 hours will kill odor-causing bacteria, prevent excessive color loss and protect your jeans.
 Spraying jeans with Febreze is another no-wash solution to keep your jeans smelling fresh.